FireWalkerX/fault_tolerant_router/README.md

 #Mark packets with the outgoing interface:
 #
-#- established outbound connections: mark non-first packets (first packet will
+#- Established outbound connections: mark non-first packets (first packet will
 #  be marked as 0, as a standard unmerked packet, because the connection has not
 #  yet been marked with CONNMARK --set-mark)
 #
-#- new outbound connections: mark first packet, only effective if marking has
+#- New outbound connections: mark first packet, only effective if marking has
 #  been done in the section above
 #
-#- established inbound connections: mark returning packets (from LAN/DMZ to WAN)
+#- Inbound connections: mark returning packets (from LAN/DMZ to WAN)

 [0:0] -A PREROUTING -i eth0 -j CONNMARK --restore-mark

-#New inbound connections: mark with the incoming interface.
+#New inbound connections: mark the connection with the incoming interface.

 #Example Provider 1
 [0:0] -A PREROUTING -i eth1 -m state --state NEW -j CONNMARK --set-mark 1